ajalt/clikt/docs/whyclikt.md

 * Each delegate function has a different name, with no indication of whether its creating an option or positional argument.
 With Clikt, all options are created with [`option()`][option], and all arguments with [`argument()`][argument].

 Some of these problems can be solved by writing more code, and some can't.
-On the other hand, Clikt attempts to consistent, intuitive, composable interface that tries to do the right thing without forcing you to think about edge cases.
+On the other hand, Clikt attempts to have a consistent, intuitive, composable design that does the right thing without forcing you to think about edge cases.

 ## Why not a Java library like JCommander or Picocli?